Topics Map > Services > Communication and Collaboration Tools (Web, Video, Voice, Storage) > CMS

 - Frontend Tour - Everything that you see when you are navigating around the website, is Frontend.
 It refers to the user interface.

-- Attending the training - In this 45-minute workshop, we will focus on just the basic information you need to know to get started using the CMS.
-Once you learn the basics, you will be able to start working on your site and come back for more in-depth training later.
+- CMS (TYPO3) - Beginner Basics - In this 1 hour workshop, we will focus on the basic information you need to know to get started using the CMS, and be able to start working on your site.
+Visit LAIC for further assistance.

 - Default Pages - Per the site request, your organization's Web site was configured with default pages.
 Each of these pages serves a special purpose and different rules of what must be done (or should never be done) apply for each page.

 - Tips for Designing Frontend - Each site has its own unique set of needs.
 Here are a few guidelines to help you create your own recipe.

 - Accessible content - What is accessibility and how to author content in CMS following accessibility guidelines.

 - Update page header and footer - Parts of the template are configurable by the site authors using specially named content elements.

 - Plan a useful website - The most important concept of the steps which will guide you through the process of creating a useful website, is that you should plan before executing.
 You will save time and headache if you plan first and execute second.